Introduction to 15-Year Fixed Mortgages

 The U.S. economy fell into a recession in the early 1990s following a sharp increase in the cost of gasoline and a crisis involving a number of savings and loan associations.
 By 1992, the recession had ended and the average annual rate on 15-year fixed mortgages was 7.96%.
 In fact, annual mortgage rates in the late 1990s hovered around 7%, on average.

 Then the housing bubble burst in 2007.
 That year, the average annual rate on 15-year fixed mortgages was 6.03%.
 As the country plunged into another recession, mortgage rates continued to fall.
 The lowest average annual mortgage rate on 15-year fixed mortgages since 1991 was 2.66%.
 This occurred in both late 2012 and in April 2013.
-As of 2020 and 2021, the average 15-year fixed mortgage rate has dropped even further to 2.61% and 2.27%, respectively.
-In 2022, the average 15-year fixed mortgage rate jumped up to 4.58%.
+As of 2020 and 2021, the average 15-year fixed mortgage rate has dropped even further to 2.60% and 2.27%, respectively.
+As of 2024, the average 15-year fixed mortgage rate was much higher at 5.96%.

-*These annual average mortgage rates are from Freddie Mac.
+*These annual average mortgage rates are from Freddie Mac weekly data.

 When 15-year fixed mortgage rates are low, owning a home seems more affordable.
 As rates fall, the demand for housing generally rises and so do home prices.